-I wrote last Saturday about my mom and the handmade Christmas stockings that she sewed for us.
-Now I'm so excited to share with you the Christmas stocking pattern that I used to sew our new family stockings!
+I’ve been thinking about my mom lately and the handmade Christmas stockings that she sewed for us.
+Now I’m so excited to share with you the Christmas stocking pattern that I used to sew our new family stockings!

 For the stocking cuffs I used faux rabbit fur from Joanns and they turned out perfect!
 You could substitute minky, fleece, felt, or any other fabric for the cuffs and your stockings will be beautiful.